jeeliz/jeelizPupillometry/README.md

 * fix the metal case handle to the cheese plate rig.
 The central hole is too small for the small rig screws.
 You can either enlarge it if you have the appropriate tool, or fixing the handle by putting 2 screws on each side to fix it.

+You can found a [picture of the mounted camera here](/images/setup/camera.jpg).

 ### The lighting
-The lights should be red because the pupils do not contract on red light.
-We suggest to use 2 lights, one for each eye.
-A grazing light from below is great because it won't make reflections on the pupil like a direct one, and the eyelids will not make shadows.
+The light should be red because the pupils do not contract on red light.
+A light from below is great because it won't make reflections on the pupil like a direct one, and the eyelids will not make shadows.

 * a clip light with a reflector is perfect (Bulb E26, up to 60 Watts, with a 8.5 inch aluminium reflector ).
 You can [buy it on Amazon here](https://www.amazon.com/Simple-Deluxe-Aluminum-Reflector-Listed/dp/B01E9IY6US),